 There’s a difference between someone liking or following your social media page and them engaging with it.
 That difference is the value of your posts.
 If your posts offer something of value to your audience they are more likely to engage with it.

 The quickest way to turn people off is to only post promotional content.
-Remember – it’s not all about you.
+Remember – it’s not all about you, even if you ask him to add you on social media, maybe he won’t.
 The best content to post is termed “adjacent content.”
 This is anything which is related to your brand and your product without being directly about those things.
 Think tips and tricks, life hacks, recommendations – things which will provide value to your followers.
-For example, a hair dressing salon might post a gallery of the best celebrity hairstyles of the season.
+For example, a hairdressing salon might post a gallery of the best celebrity hairstyles of the season.

 “Value” doesn’t necessarily mean information.
 It can provide humor, escapism, or a trip down memory lane.
 Anything which contributes positively to the reader’s day.